 A few juvenile Rose-coloured Starlings were being seen around the country and during the afternoon of Tuesday 24th another juvenile was found in West Sussex near the RSPB Pagham Harbour visitor centre just outside Sidlesham.
-The bird was associating with a mobile flock of Starlings along the old tramway and it was seen going to roost that evening with a small party of Starlings.
+The bird was associating with a mobile flock of Common Starlings along the old tramway and it was seen going to roost that evening with a small party of the starlings.

 I was talking at Poole Camera Club on the Tuesday evening and when I got home at around 11pm I decided that I would probably head to Titchfield Haven the next morning to sketch from the comfort of the hides (as rain was forecast).
 It was a bit too late to text Dad to see if he could join me although conditions weren’t likely to be good for photography.
 I set the alarm for 6:30am and although the reserve wouldn’t be open until 9:30am I planned to sketch Ringed Plover on the high tide roost at Hill Head and then head into the reserve when I had finished.